Michael97/StackBasedMenuSystem/README.md

 }
 ```
 Replace `YourStartingMenu` with the class name of the menu you wish to display initially.

+### Best Practices

+1. Do not create a menu unless you have clicked `Generate Scripts` and `Generate Prefabs` in the Setup Window.
+2. Do create menus via the Menu Creation GUI, and tick `Add to Menu Initialiser`.
+This will ensure a smooth experience.
+3. Do click `Fix References` after menu creation.
+4. If there are errors, do try regenerating the scripts and prefabs via the Setup Window.

 ## :bookmark_tabs: System Components